What you'll learn studying Environmental Sciences and Society at UW-Platteville

 In our department, we cultivate a sense of belonging and connectedness that you will experience while learning in the classroom, doing research and field work, and participating in student clubs and organizations.
 You will learn from dedicated faculty who have extensive experience as educators, researchers, and leaders in the fields of environmental science, geography, conservation, sustainability, and more.
 This all comes together to create a supportive environment where you can expand your knowledge, take intellectual risks, grow personally and professionally, and establish a professional network to launch your career.

-We offer two bachelor degree programs: Bachelor of Science in Broad Field Science Comprehensive and Bachelor of Science in Environmental Science and Conservation.
+We offer two bachelor degree programs: Bachelor of Science in Science Education and Bachelor of Science in Environmental Science and Conservation.

 You can also choose from five minor programs to enhance and enrich your chosen academic major.
 We offer minors in environmental science, geographic information systems, geography, natural science, and social and environmental justice.